She Will

 "She Will" is a song by American rapper Lil Wayne featuring Canadian rapper Drake.
-Written alongside producer T-Minus, it was released on August 16, 2011 as the fourth single from the former's ninth studio album Tha Carter IV.
+Written alongside producers T-Minus & 40, it was released on August 16, 2011 as the fourth single from the former's ninth studio album Tha Carter IV.
 It was certified quadruple platinum by the Recording Industry Association of America for sales exceeding 4 million units on September 27, 2022.

-In 2025 the song went viral due to it being associated with a TikTok dance trend, leading to a resurgence of streams of the song on Spotify.
+In 2025 the song resurfaced and went viral due to it being associated with a TikTok dance trend, leading to a resurgence of streams of the song on Spotify.

 Background

 On August 7, 2011, a video of a recording session of the song was released with Lil Wayne previewing his verse to Drake on Skype.
 It was directed by DJ Scoob Doo, and was showcased on MTV News.
 The song was to be titled "Maybe She Will", to be recorded by Drake and to feature a verse from Rick Ross, but after hearing the song, Drake asked Lil Wayne to have it.